Erectile Dysfunction in Your 20s: Overview & Facts

 9 Causes of Erectile Dysfunction in Your 20s

-There’s no singular cause of erectile dysfunction.
+A quick Google search for “ED in 20s” will lead you to one obvious conclusion: there’s no singular cause of erectile dysfunction.
 Erection issues can be caused by a range of factors, from physical ones like cardiovascular health issues to psychological ones like performance anxiety, depression or potentially even overuse of pornography.

 Research also indicates that erectile dysfunction is a growing problem.
-A 1999 study published in BJU International concluded that ED would likely affect 322 million men worldwide by 2025 — an increase of about 170 million compared to the mid-90s.
+A 1999 study published in BJU International concluded that ED would likely affect 322 million men worldwide by 2025 — an increase of about 170 million compared to the mid-nineties.

 High Blood Pressure (Hypertension)

 Erections are all about healthy blood flow.
 If you have high blood pressure (aka hypertension), you may have an elevated risk of developing erectile dysfunction due to the damage long-term high blood pressure can cause to your blood vessels.
+It may be more likely for this to be an issue in older men who have had high blood pressure for longer, but it’s possible it could impact men in their 20s.

 As we learn more about what causes erectile dysfunction, science has observed a pretty clear link between obesity and ED.